hughbric/MakersBNB/README.md

 * Any signed-up user can request to hire any space for one night, and this should be approved by the user that owns that space.

+## Specifications needed working on:

+* Ovarall CSS styling

-* Nights for which a space has already been booked should not be available for users to book that space.
+* Nights for which a space has already been booked should not be available for users to book that space

 * Until a user has confirmed a booking request, that space can still be booked for that night.

-## Nice-to-haves
 * Users should receive an email whenever one of the following happens:
 	- They sign up
 	- They create a space